 It’s always necessary to talk to the local area planning office before building anything.
 There are tons of rules that you’ll need to work around with your shabin, and it’s a good idea to know what is allowed so you don’t get asked to take your shabin down.

 In general, non-permanent structures (like a yurt or trailer home) don’t require planning permission.
 In our region, we’re allowed to build a 100 sq.ft. shed without planning permission or building inspections.
 That size requirement includes deck space, so that is why we designed our shabin with a patio rather than a deck.

 The Purpose of The Shabin

 It is a good idea to know what is the eventual purpose of the shabin so that you build exactly what you need.

 - Permanent shabin: If your goal is to build a permanent shabin, then you might want to get permission for something slightly larger than 100 sq. ft.
 We know a family of four who is happy in their 200 sq.ft. shabin.
-It’s on a really remote piece of property, so they only go there once or twice a year in the summer.
+It’s on a really remote piece of property, so they only go there once or twice a summer.

 - Guest cabin: A guest cabin is a perfect use for a former shabin.
 With a larger cabin nearby, guests only need a place to sleep and store their suitcases.
 I recommend building a loft bed into a guest cabin because it provides a space on the bottom floor for a table and chair or a second bed.